Intermediate-mass black hole binary parameter estimation with next-generation ground-based detector networks: Introduction

 In this work we perform a more systematic study of the detectability of binaries with at least one IMBH, focusing mostly on the measurability of their parameters, in the context of XG detectors.
 Since astrophysical merger rates and formation scenarios are very uncertain, we agnostically scan the parameter space by considering grids in BH masses and redshift.
 We then compute the corresponding signal-to-noise ratios (SNRs) and estimate the inference errors on their parameters using the Fisher information matrix.
 One of our main goals is to understand which combinations of XG detectors would optimize our ability to infer the properties of IMBHs.
 With this goal in mind, we compare several different XG detector networks, and we also assess the impact of their low-frequency sensitivity.
 We present our results by averaging over sky position, polarization, and inclination.
 Being agnostic on the formation scenarios, our parameter estimation results can be used to assess whether XG detectors can observe and measure the properties of binaries with IMBHs resulting from specific astrophysical models.

 The rest of the paper is organized as follows.
 In Sec.~\ref{sec:setup} we summarize our implementation of the Fisher information matrix formalism, along with the different detector networks we consider.
 In Sec.~\ref{sec:results} we discuss our results for the optimal detector network in our study, and we investigate the degradation in parameter estimation that would result from more pessimistic choices.
 In Sec.~\ref{sec:conclusions} we draw our conclusions.
+In Appendix~\ref{app:singledet} we show examples of how single XG detectors would perform compared to the networks considered in the rest of the study.
+In Appendix~\ref{app:pe_comparison} we validate our Fisher matrix estimates against Bayesian PE calculations in some specific cases.
+All data from our Fisher runs and comparisons with full PE can be found at Ref.~\cite{datarelease}.
 Throughout the paper, we use geometrical units $(G=c=1)$ and we assume the Planck 2018 $\Lambda$CDM cosmological model~\cite{Planck:2018vyg}.